Gabriella439/haskell-nix/README.md

     incrementally compile a Haskell package using cabal.
 However, if you use Nix to build the package then Nix will build the package from scratch for every minor change.
-In theory, this could be fixed to have Nix directly support incremental Haskell builds but this has not been done yet not.
+In theory, this could be fixed to have Nix directly support incremental Haskell builds but this has not been done yet.

 *   Worse user experience